BioDAS/biodas.github.io/wiki/Spec_Review.md

 ### Retrieve the List of Data Sources

-<font color="red">DSN command has been deprecated in favour of the
+<font color="red">DSN command has been deprecated in favour of this
 sources cmd</font>

 **Scope:** Reference and annotation servers.